BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 23:20 And the field, and the cave that is therein, were made sure unto Abraham for a possession of a buryingplace by the sons of Heth.

+24:1 And Abraham was old, and well stricken in age: and the LORD had blessed Abraham in all things.

 ## The Book of Psalms

 	Psalm 01